Fremantle

 Fremantle was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Fremantle's population showed higher cultural diversity than most local markets, with 12.9% speaking languages other than English at home and 31.5% born overseas.
-Christianity was the predominant religion in Fremantle, comprising 36.2%.
-Judaism had an overrepresentation of 0.4%, compared to Greater Perth's 0.3%.
+Fremantle's population showed high cultural diversity, with 12.9% speaking a language other than English at home and 31.5% born overseas.
+Christianity was the predominant religion, comprising 36.2%.
+Notably, Judaism had a higher representation in Fremantle at 0.4%, compared to Greater Perth's 0.3%.

 Frequently Asked Questions - Diversity